lozzahax/lozzax-docs-gitbook/products-built-on-oxen/lokinet/guides/secure-mumble-server-over-lokinet.md

 The first thing you’ll want to do is rent yourself a VPS \(Virtual Private Server\) to host your Mumble voice chat server.
 You _could_ run the Mumble server from your own computer instead, but if you want the server to stay up 24/7, _without_ having to leave your own PC on all the time, a VPS is the way to go.
 Mumble’s chat server has extremely low system requirements, so a VPS with any amount of storage and at least 512MB RAM will do the trick — you can find VPSs that meet these requirements for around US$3 a month.

-Try [https://www.hetzner.com/cloud](https://www.hetzner.com/cloud), or [https://evolution-host.com/vps-hosting.php](https://evolution-host.com/vps-hosting.php) if you want to pay in $OXEN!
+Try [https://www.hetzner.com/cloud](https://www.hetzner.com/cloud), or [https://evolution-host.com/vps-hosting.php](https://evolution-host.com/vps-hosting.php) if you want to pay in $LOZZAX!
 When ordering, select Ubuntu 20.04 or Debian 10 as the operating system.

 ## Step 2: Prepare your VPS